The major duties include, but are not limited to:

 COMPATIBLE MILITARY ASSIGNMENT: All applications will be considered regardless of AFSC.
 Incumbent will be required to be assigned to compatible military position within 1 year of selection.
 The selected individual may be required to attend formal technician school training.

-- MILITARY GRADE (Prior application): Officer O1 through O4
+- MILITARY GRADE (Prior to application): Enlisted: E-7

-- UNIT OF ASSIGNMENT: 103rd Airlift Wing or any subordinate Unit.
+- UNIT OF ASSIGNMENT: 103d Air Control Squadron (ACS) or any subordinate unit.

-SPECIAL REQUIREMENT: This position requires a security clearance (Secret) which the applicant must possess or be able to obtain a clearance within one year of appointment.
+SPECIAL REQUIREMENTS: This position requires a security clearance (Top Secret) which the applicant must possess or be able to obtain within one year of appointment.